yiisoft/yii2-queue/docs/guide/driver-sqs.md

 `run` and `listen` commands have options:

 - `--verbose`, `-v`: print executing statuses into console.
-- `--isolate`: verbose mode of a job execute.
-If enabled, execute result of each job will be printed.
+- `--isolate`: each task is executed in a separate child process.
 - `--color`: highlighting for verbose mode.

 ```sh